internet4000/find/readme.md

 The URL bar of web-browsers is used to write websites adresses and search queries.
 Find is a tool that offers a user the possibility to customize these functionalities.
+For this it uses [Open Search](https://en.wikipedia.org/wiki/OpenSearch) and a small piece of Javascript.

 It aims to be a simple way to enhance the URL bar user-experience, easy to use and install.
 Also, it is Free software, and can be